EXCALIBUR: soil biodiversity in horticulture

 The Excalibur project brings together 16 partners in a major collaboration of across Europe, aiming to obtain a better understanding of underground soil biodiversity and dynamics.

-New soil bioinoculants will be evaluated for the three model crops of economic importance: tomato, apple and strawberry.
-These will be studied under both conventional and organic horticultural management.
+The project is evaluating new soil bioinoculants for the three model crops of economic importance: tomato, apple and strawberry.
+We will study these crops under both conventional and organic horticultural management.

-An important component of the project will be based on NHM’s expertise from the PREDICTS database, where researchers will develop statistical models to estimate and predict how land management and bioinoculants affect biodiversity in agricultural systems.
+An important component of the project is the Museum's expertise in the PREDICTS database.
+Researchers develop statistical models to estimate and predict how land management and bioinoculants affect biodiversity in agricultural systems.

 Project Coordinator: CREA